Public Sector Bids

 • Downstream Transportation and Distribution (deliveries from you)

 These five categories are not optional additions - they are mandatory fields in the PPN 006 framework.
-If your plan lacks reported data for any of them, it will be rejected.
+If your plan lacks reported data for any of them, it is unlikely to meet the standard.

 If you do not have precise figures for all five - for example, exact commuting data for every member of staff - DEFRA proxy methods exist for each category.
 The key is that whatever approach you use is documented and defensible.